-Whether you’re looking for a birthday gift or a holiday gift or a just-because gift for your favorite bread baker (even if that’s yourself) you’ll find something in this list of the 10 best gifts for bread bakers.
+Whether you’re looking for gifts for a birthday, a holiday, or just-because for your favorite bread baker (even if that’s yourself) you’ll find the perfect present in this list of the 10 best gifts for bread bakers.
 I’ve tried to include a variety of items to fit every possible budget and I’ve made notes about whether something was good for beginners or better for advanced bread bakers.
 Remember paging through the Sears Christmas Wish Book?
 Well, grab some coffee and let’s take a look!

 Know Any Bread Bakers?

 Bread bakers are passionate about their bread baking activities!
 Whether they enjoy watching a homemade sourdough brew come to life or love getting their hands into a bowl of sticky yeast dough the one thing that binds bread bakers together is the love of creating bread.

 That can be a little bit of a mystery to the uninitiated!

 This list is a great starting point to finding the best gift for bread bakers in your life.
 Feed their passion for baking bread and they may feed your passion for eating it!